Frequently Asked Questions

 Are there grants available to help pay for lessons?

-Some of our families have been successful in receiving generous grants from Variety, the Children's Charity or from CKNW Orphan's Fund.
+Some of our families have been successful in receiving generous grants from Variety, the Variety the Children's Charity or from CKNW Kid's Fund.
 Sometimes, families participating in homeschooling or distance learning have been supported by some funding through their homeschool or DL group.
 Students who receive funding through the Autism Funding unit are able to direct some of their AFU funds to REACH.

 Is there GST on tutoring lessons?